Queen Cheorin: Life as queen dowager and later life

-The 33-year-old King Cheoljong died on 16 January 1864 within Daejojeon Hall in Changdeok Palace.
+The 33-year-old King Cheoljong died on 16 January 1864 within Daejojeon Hall in Changdeokgung.
 The cause of his death is ambiguous, as there was no clear official record about it.
 Some suggested that the death of cause of Cheoljong could be liver disease or tuberculosis; according to existing documents, however, it is still hard to give a certain conclusion to date.

-According to Ilseongnok ("Diary of Self-examination"), since Cheoljong ascended to the throne, he had a weak digestive system, causing a series of chronic disease throughout his life; Cheoljong also had symptoms of asthma and caught cold quite easily.
+According to Ilseongnok ("Diary of Self-examination"), since Cheoljong ascended to the throne, he had a weak digestive system, causing a series of chronic disease throughout his life.
+Cheoljong also had symptoms of asthma and caught cold quite easily.
 Thus leaving the throne vacant and in need of an heir.

 The selection of the next king was in the hands of three dowagers: Queen Dowager Hyoyu, the widow of Crown Prince Hyomyeong and mother of King Heonjong, Queen Dowager Myeongheon, the widow of King Heonjong, and Queen Dowager Myeongsun, King Cheoljong's wife.

 Queen Dowager Hyoyu was approached by Yi Ha-eung, a descendant of King Injo (r.
 1623–1649), whose father was made an adoptive son of Prince Eunsin, a nephew of King Yeongjo (r.
 1724–1776).
 Yi Ha-eung's family branch belonged to an obscure line of descent of the Jeonju Yi clan, which had survived the often deadly political intrigue that frequently embroiled the Joseon court by forming no affiliations.
 Yi Ha-eung himself was ineligible for the throne due to a law that dictated that any possible heir had to be part of the generation after the most recent incumbent of the throne, but his second son Yi Myeong-bok (future Emperor Gojong), was a possible successor.